 Community First Prime Opportunities Fund

-Administered by Two Ridings Community Foundation this fund will offer grants up to £500 to support voluntary organisations, community groups, small charities and other types of not for profit organisation based in and/or serving the communities in the area served by City of York Council and Selby District Council.
+Administered by Two Ridings Community Foundation this fund will offer grants up to £500 to support voluntary organisations, community groups, small charities and other types of not for profit organisation based in and/or serving the communities in the area served by Selby District Council.
 Projects must aim to address issues which create barriers to young people from Year 6 to age 19 from disadvantaged backgrounds from reaching their full potential.
 Priority will be given to projects aimed at supporting the most deprived communities.
 Apply anytime.

 Earl Fitzwilliam Charitable Trust